Nataneljpwd/Onboarding-Newbies/chapter_01/Skila_1.md

     - Data converter: when converting data, lets say from celcius to fahrenheit or converting words to their respective length.
     - Data copying or syncing: when we copy data in parrallel, we run map jobs across the cluster without any reduce jobs, and example is distcp.

 4. **Q:** What is an audit log and what audit logs are saved in hdfs?
 4. **A:** Audit logs record the occurance of an event, the time of the event, the user who caused the event and the affected entity.
           Audit logs record events of administration activity, data access and modification, user denial or login failure and system wide changes.
+          In Hdfs, audit logs are saved for each block access, block deletion or directory changes (deletion or adding a file).

 5. **Q:** What is a rack?